-- c.
-Fuel services and fuel supply are to be provided by the Mexican Airport and Auxiliary Services Agency, a Decentralized Public Entity. - d.
+- d.
 The concession holder must grant access to and the use of specific areas of the airport to government agencies to perform their activities inside the airports. - e.
 The concession may be terminated if the concession holder fails to comply with certain of the obligations imposed by the concession as established in Article 27 or for the reasons specified in Article 26 of the Airport Law. - f.
 Revenues resulting from the concession are regulated and subject to a review process.
 See (Note 18.1.3). - g.
 The terms and conditions of the regulations governing the operations of the Company may be modified by the SCT.